-The Aurora Christie is a round toe’d boot inspired by the Carnaby street Chelsea style Beatle boots of the late 60’s.
-Our take features the Vibram Christie sole with either Brown Pull Up or Charcoal Nubuck leather uppers.
+The Aurora Round is a round toe’d boot inspired by the Carnaby street Chelsea style Beatle boots of the late 60’s.
+Our take features the Vibram 430 sole and either Brown Pull Up or Charcoal Nubuck leather uppers.

 Sizing Matters: → Worried about your boots not fitting?
 We can work together to get your best Dayton fit.
 We have professional sizers that can help you to complete our sizing exercise and confirm your correct Dayton size.
 Like any footwear company, we have standard sizes and we want to make sure you are put into the best of these for you.